Umpire Volunteers Needed!

 You will be glad to know that umpiring at this level is not nearly as daunting a job as it looks from outside the fences, that we provide you significant training and mentoring and that we are blessed here in Fort Hunt with players, coaches and parents who tend to be very supportive and thankful for their volunteer umpires.

-FHLL Chief Umpire Jasper Thomson (assisted by other senior FHLL Umpires) and LL District 9 Umpire Staff provide numerous training opportunities for interested parents and teens before the Spring and Fall seasons start.
+FHLL and LL District 9 Umpire Staff provide numerous training opportunities for interested parents and teens before the Spring and Fall seasons start.
 These training sessions (both classroom and field work) are designed to help you build a strong familiarity with the rules and to provide some practice on how to recognize and make the calls in the field and behind the plate.

-At our training sessions you will be given tools to help you succeed: rule books and rules interpretation materials, a ball/strike/out indicator and we also provide a basic starter umpire “uniform” (FHLL Umpire hat and shirt).
-We want to teach you both umpire positions – behind the plate, and the field/bases.
-If you are more comfortable just doing bases or want to just start out by doing just bases, that is also fine.
+At our training sessions you will be given tools to help you succeed (e.g. rule books) and we also provide a basic starter umpire “uniform” (FHLL Umpire hat and shirt).
+We want to teach you both umpire positions – behind the plate, and on the field umpiring the bases.
+If you are more comfortable just doing bases that is also fine.
 If you are interested in learning how to work the plate, you don’t need to invest in all the gear when you start – we have used umpire gear in the equipment shed you can borrow (if you like it and stick with it, you will eventually want to invest in your own plate umpire gear).
 After training, we aim to always pair new umps with experienced FHLL umps during games, so that they can mentor you as you go during the first year.